Stream-AD/MIDAS/README.md

 ### Other Provided Datasets

-Dataset paths are declared in `Demo.cpp:9-17`.

-Each dataset has a `pathMeta` and a `pathData`, uncomment your chosen group.
+1. Download the dataset from links above, the file name should be exactly the same
+1. Move it to `RejectMIDAS/data/`
+1. Uncomment corresponding function in `RejectMIDAS/util/PreprocessData.py`
+1. Run the script
+1. Uncomment the corresponding group of `pathMeta` and `pathData` within `RejectMIDAS/example/Demo.cpp:9-17`
+1. Compile and run

 ### Custom Datasets + `Demo.cpp`

 You need to prepare two files:
-- A text file only consists an integer, the number of records in the dataset (that you want to use).
+- A text file only consists an integer, the number of records in the dataset (that you want to use)
-- A csv file (without headers) consists of four columns of integers, which stand for sources, destinations, timestamps and labels, respectively.
+- A csv file (without headers) consists of four columns of integers, which stand for sources, destinations, timestamps and labels, respectively

 Then you can change the `pathMeta` and `pathData` to your file paths, and run the demo.